VeritasSoftware/WebsiteAIAssistant/Docs/README_MinimalAPI.md

 You create your model and save it as a .zip file, and then just provide the path to load the model in the Minimal API settings.

-Add a reference to the `WebsiteAIAssistant.MinimalAPI` project in your ASP.NET Core application.
+Add the Nuget package or a reference to the `WebsiteAIAssistant.MinimalAPI` project in your ASP.NET Core application.

 Then, in your `Program.cs`, add the following lines to register the minimal API: